-Date: November 16, 2023
+Date: April 29, 2023

-This Management's Discussion and Analysis ("MD&A") provides a discussion and analysis of the financial condition and results of the operations of Lithium Ionic Corp. (individually or collectively with its subsidiaries, as applicable, "Lithium Ionic" or the "Company"), to enable a reader to assess material changes in the financial condition and results of operations as at and for the three and nine months ended September 30, 2023.
-The MD&A should be read in conjunction with the audited consolidated financial statements and MD&A for the year ending December 31, 2022.
+This Management's Discussion and Analysis ("MD&A") provides a discussion and analysis of the financial condition and results of the operations of Lithium Ionic Corp. (individually or collectively with its subsidiaries, as applicable, "Lithium Ionic" or the "Company"), to enable a reader to assess material changes in the financial condition and results of operations as at and for the year ended December 31, 2023.
+The MD&A should be read in conjunction with the audited consolidated financial statements for the year ending December 31, 2023.
 All amounts included in the MD&A are expressed in Canadian dollars, unless otherwise specified.

 The Company's consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as published by the International Accounting Standards Board.
-Please refer to Note 3 of the annual audited consolidated financial statements as at and for the year ended December 31, 2022 for disclosure of the Company's significant accounting policies.
+Please refer to Note 3 of the annual audited consolidated financial statements as at and for the year ended December 31, 2023 for disclosure of the Company's material accounting policies.

-Additional information about the Company may be found on SEDAR at www.sedar.com.
+Additional information about the Company may be found on SEDAR+ at www.sedar.com.